-This section of the Outline DCEMP shall detail practices related to the protection, control, and movement of surface water and is supported by the appended Outline WCEMP.
+This section of the DCEMP shall detail practices related to the protection, control, and movement of surface water.

 SPRs Principal Contractor will be required to prepare detailed site surface water management design/ drainage plans for the site.
 The designs shall detail the surface water management measures to be implemented during the works.
 The detailed design shall be supported by calculations and methodologies for sizing of the proposed measures, including lagoons, ditches, culverts etc and drawings detailing site characteristics including topography, surface water, groundwater, catchment area, site sensitivities and guidance for implementation.
 Where appropriate the principles of Sustainable Urban Drainage Schemes shall be applied.
 Design information will require to cover both the temporary and permanent drainage measures on site.